Use this service to tell DVLA you’re taking your vehicle off the road - this is sometimes called a Statutory Off Road Notification (SORN).

 You need either:

-- the 16 digit number on your vehicle tax reminder letter (V11)
+- the 16 digit number on your vehicle tax reminder letter (V11) - you can only use this number once

 - the 11 digit number on your vehicle log book (V5C)